swift-server/guides/docs/libs/log-levels.md

-# Log Levels
+# Library guidelines: Log Levels

-This guide serves as guidelines for library authors with regards to what [SwiftLog](https://github.com/apple/swift-log) log levels are appropriate for use in libraries, and in which situations to use which level.
+This guide serves as guidelines for library authors with regard to what [SwiftLog](https://github.com/apple/swift-log) log levels are appropriate for use in libraries, and in what situations to use what level.

+Libraries need to be well-behaved across various use cases, and cannot assume a specific style of logging backend will be used with them.
+It is up to developers implementing specific applications and systems to configure those specifics of their application, and some may choose to log to disk, some to memory, or some may employ sophisticated log aggregators.
+In all those cases a library should behave "well", meaning that it should not overwhelm typical ("stdout") log backends by logging too much, alerting too much by over-using `error` level log statements etc.

+This is aimed for library authors with regards to what [SwiftLog](https://github.com/apple/swift-log) log levels are appropriate for use in libraries, and also general logging style hints.

 ## Guidelines for Libraries